Requirements for Advance Payments of the Tax Credit for Childcare Expenses

 To be entitled to receive advance payments of the tax credit for childcare expenses for the 2023 taxation year, you must meet the following requirements:

 - You are (or are the spouse of) the biological or adoptive mother or father (legally or in fact) of a child living with you when the application is filed.

-- You are resident in Québec at the time you apply and be a Canadian citizen, a permanent resident or a person on whom Canada has conferred refugee protection.
+- You are resident in Québec at the time you apply and are a Canadian citizen, a permanent resident or a person on whom Canada has conferred refugee protection.

 - You have a document from the childcare services provider confirming the childcare fees and the number of days for which childcare services will be provided in the year.

 - By your estimate, you will be entitled for the year, to a tax credit of more than $1,000.
 However, this requirement does not apply if you estimate that you will also be entitled for the same year to a work premium or an adapted work premium of more than $500.

 - You incur expenses for an eligible child living with you or your spouse while you or your spouse was: